cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 It MUST also explain how the proposal affects the backward compatibility of existing solutions when applicable.
 If the proposal responds to a CPS, the 'Rationale' section SHOULD explain how it addresses the CPS, and answer any questions that the CPS poses for potential solutions.
 -->

+The [first proposed implementation](https://github.com/cardano-foundation/CIPs/pull/444/commits/525ce39a89bde1ddb62e126e347828e3bf0feb58) was quite different by the one shown in this document

+Main differences were in the proposed:
+- [use of sorted merkle trees to prove uniqueness](https://github.com/cardano-foundation/CIPs/pull/444/commits/525ce39a89bde1ddb62e126e347828e3bf0feb58#diff-370b6563a47be474523d4f4dbfdf120c567c3c0135752afb61dc16c9a2de8d74R72) of an account during creation;
+- account credentials as asset name

+this path was abandoned due to the logaritmic cost of creation of accounts, on top of the complexity.

+Other crucial difference with the first proposed implementation was in the `accountManager` redeemers;
+which included definitions for `TransferFrom`, `Approve` and `RevokeApproval` redeemers, aiming to emulate ERC20's methods of `transferFrom` and `approve`;

+after [important feedback by the community](https://github.com/cardano-foundation/CIPs/pull/444#issuecomment-1399356241), it was noted that such methods would not only have been superfluous, but also dangerous, and are hence removed in this specification.

+The proposal does not affect backward compatibilty being the first proposing a standard for programmability over transfers;

+exsisting native tokens are not conflicting for the standard, and instead are making it possible;
+it would be infact much harder to prove the validity of an utxo without a native token on it.

 ## Path to Active

 ### Acceptance Criteria